|

 his rights in CASINO ROYALE and the works which followed it to

-Glidrose and fifty years and two changes of name later, Ian
+Glidrose and seventy years and two changes of name later, Ian

 Fleming Publications Ltd still administers Ian Fleming's